toygurkutlu/navigation.view/README.md

 <blockquote><br>

-For handling title and subtitle click events, add OnItemClickListener to your <code>NavigationView</code>.
+For handling title and subtitle click events, add OnItemClickListener to your `NavigationView`.
 <br>

 ```create